It's conquered war zones and deserts. Britain is easy

 The new Active trim level goes someway towards addressing this issue, but you still shouldn't be expecting an off-road limo here.

 At the 2019 CV Show, Toyota UK announced plans to add an Active grade to the Land Cruiser Commerical alongside the existing Utility model.
+This has now been confirmed, appearing in dealers from early 2020.

 Toyota Land Cruiser Commercial verdict